For ALL forms and electronic application materials, please go to www.scuref.org/forms and click on the appropriate tab at the bottom of the page.

 In response to the declining cadre of nuclear forensics-trained faculty and personnel at universities, national laboratories, and facilities throughout the United States, the U.S. Department of Homeland Security (DHS) Domestic Nuclear Detection Office (DNDO) established the Nuclear Forensics Education Award Program (NFEAP).
 The NFEAP is designed to encourage universities to develop interdisciplinary programs in partnership with national laboratories that support and advance the science and technology associated with nuclear forensics.

-SCUREF, through its subcontract with the Medical University of South Carolina (MUSC), provides logistical support to federal advisory committees.
+SCUREF, through its subcontract with the University of South Carolina Aiken (USCA), provides logistical support to federal advisory committees.
 These committees, which are authorized under the Federal Advisory Committee Act, are supported by the US Department of Energy.
-MUSC’s Office of Special Programs, provides assistance with meeting locations, transportation, lodging, agenda preparation and dissemination, meeting minutes, and other bookkeeping activities.
+USCA’s Sponsored Research Office, provides assistance with meeting locations, transportation, lodging, agenda preparation and dissemination, meeting minutes, and other bookkeeping activities.